catspeed-cc/ProtonVPN-server-load/README.md

 - https://en.wikipedia.org/wiki/ISO_3166-2:US
 - https://en.wikipedia.org/wiki/ISO_3166-2:CA
 - you can change the country code on the end of the URL to get others

+## Troubleshooting

+- If you get too many results, lower max_load.
+- If you get too few or zero results, increase max_load
+- If still have issues, ensure that you are using the correct two letter country_code (or state_code)